DustinSeltz/Rainbow/README.md

 =======

-We will be using the environments from [AI Safety Gridworlds](https://github.com/deepmind/ai-safety-gridworlds) and using reinforcement learning to focus on making AI’s safer even when a constraint for the safety concern isn’t specified.
+We will be using the environments from [AI Safety Gridworlds](https://github.com/deepmind/ai-safety-gridworlds) with Rainbow's Agent and using reinforcement learning to focus on making AI’s safer even when a constraint for the safety concern isn’t specified.
 We will be attempting to solve this problem by reframing this robustness problem as a specification problem, and testing changes to the AI’s reward function.